MicrosoftDocs/query-docs/query-languages/dax/format-function-dax.md

 |a/p|Use the 12-hour clock and display a lowercase A with any hour before noon; display a lowercase P with any hour between noon and 11:59 P.M.|
 |AMPM|Use the 12-hour clock and display the AM string literal as defined by your system with any hour before noon; display the PM string literal as defined by your system with any hour between noon and 11:59 P.M.
 AMPM can be either uppercase or lowercase, but the case of the string displayed matches the string as defined by your system settings.
 The default format is AM/PM.
 If your system is set to 24-hour clock, the string is typical set to an empty string.|

-date and time formatting uses the current user locale to format the string.
+Date/time formatting uses the current user locale to format the string.
 For example, consider the date June 25, 2020.
 When it's formatted using format string "m/d/yyyy" it will be:

 - User locale is United States of America (en-US): "6/25/2020"
 - User locale is Germany (de-DE): "6.25.2020"

-### Custom date and time format examples
+### Custom date/time format examples

-The following examples use the date and time Thursday, June 25, 2020, at 1:23:45 PM.
+The following examples use the date/time Thursday, June 25, 2020, at 1:23:45 PM.
 Germany (de-DE) uses a 24-hour system.
 There's no equivalent of AM/PM.

 |Format|Result (en-US)|Result (de-DE)|
 |-------------|--------------|--------------|